philippe44/squeezelite-esp32/README.md

 - Reboot

-3/ set bluetooth & airplaysink name (if you want something other than default) *this will eventually be moved to the web configuration* you need to be connected to the device using a usb to serial adapter, with a terminal program (for example putty) opened on that serial port.
+3/ set bluetooth & airplaysink name (if you want something other than default)

+*this will eventually be moved to the web configuration*

+you need to be connected to the device using a usb to serial adapter, with a terminal program (for example putty) opened on that serial port.
-- To setup the bluetooth sink name, enter the following command nvs_set bt_sink_name str -v "your_bt_name_here" nvs_set airplay_sink_name str -v "your_airplay_name_here"
+- To setup the bluetooth sink name, enter the following command

+nvs_set bt_sink_name str -v "your_bt_name_here"

+- To setup the airplay sink name, enter the following command

+nvs_set airplay_sink_name str -v "your_airplay_name_here"

 # Additional command line notes